Rebuilding America: Washington, D.C.

 Everyone deserves hope.
 Everyone deserves respect.
 Everyone deserves opportunity and a real chance at a bright future,” says Rosie Allen-Herring, president and CEO of United Way of the National Capital Area (United Way NCA).

-For nearly 50 years, United Way NCA has been fighting for underserved children and families in Washington, D.C., and the surrounding counties in Maryland and Virginia.
+For nearly 100 years, United Way NCA has been improving the lives of underserved children and families in Washington, DC, and the surrounding counties in Maryland and Virginia.
 Placement in the nation’s capital means directly impacting three states, 11 districts, and 180 world embassies.

 “We’re the United Way’s United Way,” says Allen-Herring.
 “We serve a diverse population that exists at the intersection of extreme wealth and poverty.
 Our problems are as dynamic and diverse as our region, and our solutions require uniting public, private, philanthropic, and nonprofit sectors for the common good.”

 Five-Year Community Commitment